Community ServicesNEEDS ASSESSMENT 2019

-The Community Services Department comprises several programs providing service to over 8,000 families.
+The Community Services Department comprises several programs providing service to over 12,000 families.
 Community Service Centers, located in each county, provide easy local access to our services.
-The following services were provided in fiscal year 2013 through the Community Services Department.

 The Emergency Food Assistance Program (Commodities)The Emergency Food Assistance Program provides non-perishable food to low-income families including the elderly and disabled.
 This program is more commonly known as the Commodities Program.

 SWHRA operates an information and referral program to provide information regarding available services and make referrals to other community programs.
 Community Service Centers are located within each of our eight counties.
 CSC Coordinators track and report all information and referral services provided.
 Applications for several agency programs are accepted at each Community Service Center.

 Family Case Management

 The Family Case Management program is designed to assist low-income households in identifying and overcoming barriers preventing economic self-sufficiency.
 Case Managers will assist families by working with them to make positive life changes.
 Participants are enrolled in the program for a maximum of six months while working toward their goals.

 For more information, please call 1-800-372-6013.